 How to make Warm Lentil Salad with Roasted Vegetables

 This salad comes together in a snap by roasting all the vegetables at once with the bacon.
 Meanwhile, cook the lentils and make the vinaigrette.
 I like to keep the veggies chunky but feel free to cut them up anyway you like.
 Keep in mind if you go smaller the baking time may be a bit less.
 I cut the squash into ¾ inch - 1 inch cubes and the onion into wedges leaving the root end in tact so they don't fall apart.
-If you'd like to see how to peel and cut a squash, check out the step-by-step instructions in this post.
+If you'd like to see how to peel and cut a squash, check out the step-by-step instructions.

 Drizzle the vegetables with a little olive oil and sprinkle with salt.
 Roast at 400 ℉ for 20-30 mins, turning half way through, or until bacon and vegetables are cooked.